-Cash and Cash Equivalents Cash and cash equivalents include all cash balances and highly liquid investments that are readily converted into cash.
-Investments Investments are recorded at the cost unless there has been a decline in the market value which is other than temporary in nature in which case the investments are written down to market value.
-Inventory Inventory of goods held for resale is recorded at net realizable value.
+Inventory of goods held for resale is recorded at net realizable value.

 Inventory held for consumption is recorded at the lower of cost and replacement cost.

+Post-Employment Benefits

-Post-Employment Benefits The municipality provides post-employment health, dental, travel, and life insurance benefits to eligible retired employees.
+The municipality provides post-employment health, dental, travel, and life insurance benefits to eligible retired employees.
 The benefits earned by employees are determined using management's best estimate of expected benefit costs and are expensed as services are rendered.

 The contributions to the Ontario Municipal Employers Retirement System ("OMERS"), a multi-employer defined benefit plan, are expensed when contributions are due.

-Solid Waste Landfill Closure and Post-Closure Costs Site closure and post-closure care costs are recognized over the operating life of the landfill based on capacity used.
+Solid Waste Landfill Closure and Post-Closure Costs

+Site closure and post-closure care costs are recognized over the operating life of the landfill based on capacity used.
 The liability is recorded at its discounted value, based on the average long-term borrowing rate of the municipality.

 Liability for Contaminated Sites A contaminated site is a site at which substances occur in concentrations that exceed the maximum acceptable amounts under an environmental standard.
 Sites that are currently in productive use are only considered a contaminated site if an unexpected event results in contamination.
 A liability for remediation of contaminated sites is recognized when the organization is directly responsible or accepts responsibility; it is expected that future economic benefits will be given up; and a reasonable estimate of the amount can be made.
 The liability includes all costs directly attributable to remediation activities including post remediation operations, maintenance and monitoring.
 A liability of \$30,000 has been accrued.

+The Corporation of the Municipality of Arran-Elderslie Summary of Significant Accounting Policies

-Tangible Capital Assets Tangible capital assets are recorded at cost which includes all amounts that are directly attributable to acquisition, construction, development or betterment of the asset.
+Tangible Capital Assets

+Tangible capital assets are recorded at cost which includes all amounts that are directly attributable to acquisition, construction, development or betterment of the asset.
 Amortization is provided over the estimated useful life of the assets, using the straight-line method.
 The useful life of the assets is based on estimates made by management.
+The following useful lives are used:

+Land improvements 40 years

+Buildings 40 years

+Equipment 5 to 15 years

+Roads - paved 15 - 20 years

+Roads - gravel 10 years

+Water and other utility sy stems 30 - 80 years

+Bridges and culverts 20 - 50 years

+Vehicles 5 to 12 years

+/ \

+Tangible capital assets received as contributions are recorded at fair value at the date of receipt.

+County and School Board

+Trust Funds

+Use of Estimates

-The following useful lives are used: Land improvements Buildings Equipment Roads - paved Roads - gravel Water and other utility systems Bridges and culverts Vehicles 40 years 40 years 5 to 15 years 15 - 20 years 10 years 30 - 80 years 20 - 50 years 5 to 12 years Tangible capital assets received as contributions recorded at fair value at the date of receipt.
-County and School Board The municipality collects taxation revenue on behalf of the school boards and the County of Bruce.
+The municipality collects taxation revenue on behalf of the school boards and the County of Bruce.
 The taxation, other revenues, expenditures, assets and liabilities with respect to the operations of the school boards and the County of Bruce are not reflected in these financial statements.

-Trust Funds Funds held in trust by the municipality, and their related operations, are not included in these financial statements.
+Funds held in trust by the municipality, and their related operations, are not included in these financial statements.
 The financial activity and position of the trust funds are reported separately on the trust funds statement of continuity and balance sheet.

-Use of Estimates The preparation of financial statemer Canadian public sector accountin management to make estimates that amounts of assets and liabilities at the statements, and the reported amore expenses during the reporting period when accounting for items such as accouseful life of assets, accrued liabilities benefits, solid waste landfill closure liabilities for contaminated sites and their nature, these estimates are su uncertainty and actual results management's best estimates as a becomes available in the future. g standards requires at affect the reported be date of the financial unts of revenues and d.
-Estimates are used crued grant receivables, ities, post-employment and post-closure costs, d taxation revenue.
-By bject to measurement could differ from
+The preparation of financial statements in accordance with Canadian public sector accounting standards requires management to make estimates that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
+Estimates are used when accounting for items such as accrued grant receivables, useful life of assets, accrued liabilities, post-employment benefits, solid waste landfill closure and post-closure costs, liabilities for contaminated sites and taxation revenue.
+By their nature, these estimates are subject to measurement uncertainty and actual results could differ from management's best estimates as additional information becomes available in the future.